 Adopt an Open-Door Policy

-By opting an open-door policy, and showing respect for people, you can encourage your employees to come and talk to you if they need anything.
+By opting for an open-door policy, and showing respect for people, you can encourage your employees to come and talk to you if they need anything.

 Create a Company Culture

-One of the most important things that employees are looking out for in a business these days is the ‘company culture’.
+One of the most important things that employees are looking out for in business these days is the ‘company culture’.
 For example, a mass-production factory has a very strict, clock-in-clock-out routine where the employees and the managers are kept separate.